 Washington Post Magazine Story Selected for Best American Travel Writing!

-The piece examined orphanages and the complexities of voluntourism, and told the tale of how God told Jane to create the home.
-The story was also published in the New Zealand Herald.
+The piece examined orphanages and the complexities of voluntourism, and told the tale of how God told Jane Karigo, the home’s founder, to care for the street children in her town near Mombasa.
+The story was also re-published in the New Zealand Herald.

 Two stories that I wrote for my “Everyday Heroes” column in The Saturday Evening Post were winners in the 2020 North American Travel Journalists Association awards.
 My profile of Warren Stortroen, titled “An Environmental Megastar at Age 86,” won gold in the 60+ travel category.
 Since his retirement from the insurance biz, Warren has volunteered around the world over 100 times with Earthwatch, a scientific research organization, and he even has his own fan club called the Warrenites.